nf-core/dualrnaseq/docs/parameters.md

 #### `--generate_salmon_uniq_ambig`

 Option to extract all of the unique and ambiguous reads after quantification.
+This is useful to analyse reads which multimap across or within genomes.
+This option merges the `quant.sf` file with the `aux_info/ambig_info.tsv` file, combining columns which show how the underlying reads were processed and assigned.
+If a read maps uniquely to a feature, then the read will be added to *UniqueCount* column.
+If the read maps to more than one location, it will be summed against each of the features and shown in the *AmbigCount* column.
+The underlying statistical model of Salmon is able to assign many of these multimapping reads to a specific feature and hense will appear in the *NumReads* column.
+The output file is located under the `aux_info` folder.

 Works for both Selective alignment and alignment-based modes (Default: False).

 #### `--gene_feature_gff_to_create_transcriptome_host "[exon, tRNA]"`